yannanlu/plan-ec2-chef/README.md

 terraform apply -var pem_file=~/.ssh/ylu.pem -var cookbook=mbservice -var recipe=nginx
 ```

 In order to run this plan, the path of the ssh private key file for the key_name has to be specified in the command line under the var name of pem_file.
 It is also assumed that ~/.aws/credentials is set up with the access_key and secret_key.
 Further more, it is also assuemd that the ssh key pair has been set up on the AWS region.
-The following default variables will need to be customized to fit your choice:
+The following default values of the variables will need to be customized to fit your choice:

 | Name                         | Value                | Description                    | File                                 |
 | ---                          | ---                  | ---                            | ---                                  |